 Apart from the above instances, dental crowns can also be used on dental implants or when spaces left behind by missing teeth need to be filled with dental bridges that are made from crowns sitting on the teeth neighboring the spaces and attached to the false teeth in the middle.

-Crowns are fabricated from gold alloy, stainless steel, all-porcelain or ceramic, zirconia, composite resin or porcelain fused to metal.
+Crowns are fabricated from gold alloy, stainless steel, all-porcelain or ceramic, zirconia, composite resin, or porcelain fused to metal.
 New technology is permitting the dentist in Huntington Station, NY to provide ceramic crowns to patients by using CAD/CAM technology and milling the crowns in the dental office to eliminate the need for a temporary crown which in most cases becomes a requirement because all dentists have not invested in the technology available with Smile Huntington.
-People, therefore, must choose carefully between traditional and same-day crowns because differences in the prices exist and the same day variety is more expensive than the rest.
+People, therefore, must choose carefully between traditional and same-day crowns because differences in the prices exist and the same-day variety is more expensive than the rest.

 Local anesthesia will be administered by the dentist to patients that need a dental crown.
 Teeth that have undergone root canal treatment or are fractured will need to be filled to restore enough of the tooth to hold a crown.
-Thereafter the tooth is trimmed to make space for the crown and an impression taken of the prepared tooth to have the crown fabricated in a dental laboratory.
+Thereafter the tooth is trimmed to make space for the crown and an impression is taken of the prepared tooth to having the crown fabricated in a dental laboratory.
 The dentist will determine the shade of the patient’s teeth using a color guide to help the laboratory fabricate crowns that will match the patient’s teeth.
-Patients will be provided with a temporary crown as protection for the trimmed down tooth.
+Patients will be provided with a temporary crown as protection for the trimmed-down tooth.

 Patients must return to the dentist for a second visit after a few weeks when the permanent crown will be ready.
 The tooth will be numbed again to remove the temporary crown and to place the permanent crown and inspect it for the bite, fit, and smooth margins.
 After the dentist performs any necessary adjustments the permanent crown will be bonded in place with dental cement.